-- 1. Keep the caller on the phone as long as possible - 2.
+- 1. Keep the caller on the phone as long as possible in order to father information about the location and timing of the bomb and the person(s) responsible - 2.
 Write down caller's exact words - 3.
-Be aware of background noise (i.e. traffic, music, other voices, sounds) - 4.
-Listen to the caller's voice, accent, male/ female, attitude - 5.
-Record phone call if possible - Adult runners go to rooms to inform teachers- lead students to outside evacuation area - 7.
-Have maps/ master keys available to use by police - 8.
-If bomb is found, initiate student evacuation procedures - 9.
-Move students away from building - 10.
-Remain outside until advised to return inside
+Be aware of background noise (i.e. traffic, music, machinery, other voices, sounds) - 4.
+Take note of the caller's gender, age, any distinctive features of voice or speech - 5.
+Record phone call if possible